BYTESHAUS/read-write/README+/software/docu/README+/code-comments.md

 TEMPORARY BOOKMARKS

-🔷 First and foremost, descriptive comments and blocks of them in **demo tests** &thinsp;&mdash;&thinsp; to serve as guides for devs and presentations for users.
+🔷 First and foremost, descriptive comments and blocks of them in **demo tests** &thinsp;&ndash;&thinsp; to serve as guides for devs and presentations for users.

 Other valid points are: